shopware5/devdocs/source/blog/_posts/2017-10-23-meetnext-recap.md

 The participants were informed about the current state of the Shopware research.

 So, what is the `Next` in &#35;MeetNext about?
 In a nutshell, it is the next big thing.
-The next big release of Shopware, although it will be a different product and 5.x (and possibly 6.x) will be developed simultaneously.
+A completely new product different to 5.x which will be developed simultaneously to Shopware 5.
 They will both receive patches and new features.
 Which leads us to the next question:

 ## Why